7 Benefits of an Employee Call-Off Hotline

 This strategy may not always be successful, and if there’s a breakdown anywhere in the chain, it can result in unhappy, uninformed supervisors wondering what to do about the no-show.

-But with a call-off service, employees can call one number, speak to an actual person and share clear details about what’s happening and how long they think they’ll be out.
-This information will be relayed to the proper person hopefully in enough time to make arrangements for their absence.
+But with a call-off service, employees can call a toll free number , speak to an actual person and share clear details about what’s happening and how long they think they’ll be out.
+The information about the absence or tardy is time stamped and is relayed to the proper person hopefully in enough time to make arrangements for their absence.

 2. Saving the manager from having to investigate the absence.